wcoder/docs/docs/core/get-started.md

 * [Building a complete .NET Core solution on macOS using Visual Studio for Mac](tutorials/using-on-mac-vs-full-solution.md)
 This tutorial shows you how to build a complete .NET Core solution that includes a reusable library and unit testing.

-See the [Prerequisites for macOS development](macos-prerequisites.md) topic for a list of the supported OS X / macOS versions.
+See the [Prerequisites for macOS development](macos-prerequisites.md) article for a list of the supported OS X / macOS versions.

 ***